rabadzhiyski/business_improvement/content/blog/customer-churn-spark.md

 cross-validation error to compare all the different models.

-The submodule *pyspark.ml.tuning* includes a class called *ParamGridBuilder* that does just that.You\'ll need to use the *.addGrid()* and *.build()* methods to create a grid that you can use for cross-validation.
+The submodule *pyspark.ml.tuning* includes a class called *ParamGridBuilder* that does just that.You'll need to use the *.addGrid()* and *.build()* methods to create a grid that you can use for cross-validation.
 The *.addGrid()* method takes a model parameter and a list of values that you want to try.
 The *.build()* method takes